About Us

 Opening the Library to the General Public

 On weekdays, members of the public are free to use the library.
+We have not only specialized books but also books for the general public.

 Preservation and Exhibition of Important Historical Documents